 When we support full connection to their needs, we help clients move toward self acceptance, understanding and awareness.
 Through deep awareness of needs, they come into alignment.
 Only after that, do we support them in creating strategies to meet their needs.
 Some common self judgments and underlying needs follow.… Read more

 If you’ve ever said or heard something offensive and didn’t know what to do, you are not alone.
 It’s one thing to recognize insults.
 It’s another to respond in ways that repair the harm.
+Whether you have done harm, or witnessed harm, what you do next is crucial.
 People may mean well when they say, “I don’t see color.”
 Or “He’s not a typical gay guy.”
 Or “What she is trying to say is…” Many times, they aren’t even aware of how much pain these messages can stimulate.

-As comrades and allies, it can be shocking to learn that our positive intentions are experienced as painfully racist, homophobic or sexist.
-Below are a few examples of microaggressions, the positive intention of the speaker and the painful impact on the receiver.… Read more
+As comrades, allies, and accomplices, it can be shocking to learn that our positive intentions are experienced as painfully racist, homophobic, sexist, or ableist.… Read more

 Diagnosing individual behavior or group process can feel intellectually stimulating and can give facilitators a sense of order and comfort.
 Diagnosis gives us the sense that “this is familiar territory” when in actuality, we’re experiencing a unique moment in time.
 The practice of labeling individual or group behaviors can generate respect for the facilitator’s intellect, but does it really help the group to build awareness?